Bridging factor and sparse models: Introduction

 \section{Introduction}

-With the emergence of new and large datasets, the correct characterization of the dependence among variables is of substantial importance.
+With the emergence of new and large datasets in almost all disciplines, the correct characterization of the dependence among variables is of substantial importance.
 Usually, to achieve this goal, the literature has followed two seemingly orthogonal tracks over the last two decades.
 On the one hand, factor models have become an essential tool to summarize information in large datasets under the assumption that the remaining dependence structure is negligible.
-For instance, panel factor models are applied now to a wide variety of important applications, ranging from forecasting (macroeconomic) variables and asset pricing models to causal inference in applied microeconomics and network analysis.
-On the other hand, there have been major advances on parameter estimation in ultra high-dimensions under the assumption of sparsity or weak-sparsity.
+For instance, panel factor models are now applied to various problems, ranging from forecasting to causal inference and network analysis.
+However, on the other hand, there have been significant advances in parameter estimation in ultra high-dimensions under the assumption of sparsity or weak sparsity.
 That is, a variable depends only on a (very) small subset of the other variables.
-For an overview on these two topics and their exciting developments, see \cite{FLZZ20}.
+For an overview of these two topics and their exciting developments, see \cite{FLZZ20}.